SERVICES

 Dr. Gilbert Wong, MD

-His expertise is in the medical management of all eye conditions as well as cataract and refractive surgery techniques including LASIK, PRK and presbyopic vision correction.
+His expertise is in the medical management of all eye conditions as well as cataract surgery.
 He is an adjunct assistant professor of the University of Utah Department of Ophthalmology and an attending physician at the Salt Lake City VA Hospital.
 He is a member of the American Academy of Ophthalmology, Utah Ophthalmology Society and the Utah Medical Association.

-He has been involved in medical missions abroad, working with the Himalayan Cataract Project to provide cataract surgery to those in need as well as teaching surgical skills to local ophthalmologists in Nepal.
-He has also been a volunteer at the Fourth Street Clinic in Salt Lake City and the People’s Health Clinic in Park City.
+He has been involved in medical outreach throughout his career, working in the past with the Himalayan Cataract Project in Nepal, Fourth Street Clinic in Salt Lake City, and the People’s Health Clinic in Park City.
+He is currently a volunteer with the Moran Eye Center Global Outreach Division.